jeff-adkisson/swe-3643-fall-2024/project/README.md

 -  **Always include your team’s public GitHub repository URL.**
 -  Check the offending code in your GitHub repository so I can look at it and run it.
 If your code is not in your GitHub repository, I will not attempt to compile or run it.
 [Also consider creating a separate source branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) before sharing problematic code with me to avoid breaking operational code in your main code trunk.
 -  To compile and run your code, your **README.md** must have the environment configuration instructions and execution steps.
 Keep those accurate and up-to-date.

-## AI Coding Assistance and Other Shortcuts

-If you use an AI to do your project:

-- I probably will not know.
-- You will not learn much or anything.
-Using an AI (or copying a prior student's project or paying a homework assistance site, like Chegg, to do your project) is like going to the gym and watching other people work out—it is a waste of your time and money.
-- You might get a good grade, but you probably will not be successful in the industry.
-[The same AI technologies that can help you complete this project is the same AI technology that is shrinking the market for entry level engineers.](https://www.cio.com/article/3509174/ai-coding-assistants-wave-goodbye-to-junior-developers.html) You must be able to do the work yourself to secure a position and keep it.

-AI technolgy is powerful and has significant value.
-However, it can and will stunt your ability to learn problem solving and great coding skills.
-Please do your own work and reap the benefits of owning your new skills.
-It does not hurt me if you take a shortcut here... it only hurts you.

 ## Errors and/or Inconsistencies in these Documents